ACM-Indiana-University-South-Bend/club_game/README.md

 # club_game
 Work in progress.
 Please contribute and work as a team with any and all ideas.
+Random assets in assets folder by Sam Nicodemus is licensed under CC BY-SA 4.0 Code is under Apache 2.0

 Using:
 * [Godot](https://godotengine.org/)